-Four Questions with Dr. Noah Wilson-Rich, founder of Boston's Best Bees
+Four Questions with Dr. Noah Wilson-Rich, Founder of Best Bees Company

 So, how did you get into urban beekeeping?

 I was not the type of kid who played in the dirt and enjoyed insects, so it's a big surprise to me and to my family that I came to run a beekeeping business!
 I started beekeeping in 2005 when I began a Ph.D. program at Tufts University.
-My research while at Tufts occurred in the beautiful, rural landscape at the Cummings-Tufts School of Veterinary Medicine in Grafton, MA.
-I would often take honey bees back to research laboratories at the Tufts research laboratories on the Medford and Boston campuses.
+My research while at Tufts occurred in the beautiful, rural landscape at the Cummings-Tufts School of Veterinary Medicine in Grafton.
+I would often take honey bees back to the research laboratories at the Medford and Boston campuses.
 I began thinking of different ways to conduct my research as my graduation date approached.
 I started urban beekeeping in 2010 when I founded Best Bees Company out of my living room in Boston's South End.
-Best Bees began out of a need to generate funds for research to improve honey bee health - 100% of our profits from delivering, installing, and managing honey bee hives to residents of eastern Massachusetts goes to fund our research.
+Best Bees began out of a need to generate funds for research to improve honey bee health—100 percent of our profits from delivering, installing and managing honey bee hives to residents of eastern Massachusetts goes to fund our research.

 Someone once told me the best thing I could do for my immune system was to use local honey.
-Could you please explain what that meant, exactly?
+Can you explain what that meant, exactly?

 Honey is very healthy for many reasons.
-One aspect of honey that helps allergy sufferers out is the pollen found in local honey.
+One aspect of honey that helps allergy sufferers is the pollen found in local honey.
 The idea behind local honey benefiting allergy sufferers' immune systems is that a spoonful throughout the year keeps the body's exposure to pollen antigens up.
-In response, the ratio of antibody levels to allergens remain high, and spring-time pollen exposure can be handled more easily rather than an all out allergy attack.
+In response, the ratio of antibody levels to allergens remains high, and spring-time pollen exposure can be handled more easily, rather than having an all-out allergy attack.

 In the past few years, bee colonies have been dying off mysteriously.
 Do we know why, and what does it mean for the environment?